Bootle Bucks Inclusion FC have received a massive boost after Liverpool was placed into Tier 2 of the government’s new coronavirus system.

 The club has also been nominated for the Liverpool Echo’s team of the year award.
 The ceremony will take place on Friday.

 The nomination for the award highlights the great success of the Inclusion side who have inspired the whole community.
+The whole of Bootle will be hoping that they can win the award and give those involved the recognition they deserve.

 The team travels away to play other inclusion teams around the country and participated in ‘George Best International Disability Tournament’.